 - Contribution that each spouse made to the acquisition, maintenance, or appreciation of marital assets

-What Property Can Be Divided in a Connecticut Divorce?
+What Property Does Connecticut Divide in Divorce?

 Connecticut differs from many other states in the way that it regards property and ownership rights.
 When spouses divorce, practically all property is subject to distribution.
 This is because Connecticut is an “all property” state.